AashnaNarang/Elevator/README.md

 This class is a method for the information to be serialize and deserialize.

 ## NetworkCommunicator.java
 This class will send the datagram packets in a byte array format to a destination port.
+This is all done using UDP.

 ## Work Breakdown for iteration 3
 ## Aashna